walmartlabs/concord-website/training/includes/concord-1-beginner-3-first-steps.md

 - Beware the colon `:` significance
 - Some validation in Concord

+## Create and Add Deploy Key

+To allow Concord access to the repository:

+- Login to Concord Console
+- Secrets, Cread New Key Pair
+- Add to GitHub repository configuration

 Note:
-- uses jackson
+- Demo it

-## Add Deploy Key

-To allow Concord access to the repository:

-- request key from Concord
-- add to GitHub configuration

 ## Creating a Project